 - On a woman known to be pregnant, elderly person, young child or visibly frail person;

-- On sensitive areas of the body (e.g., head, throat, genitals); and,
+- On sensitive areas of the body (e.g., head, neck, genitals); and,

 - On a subject in control of a moving vehicle, bicycle, snowmobile or other conveyance.

-Where operationally feasible, medical assistance should be sought when a situation necessitates multiple or extended cyclings of a CEW.
+Where operationally feasible and taking into consideration the availability of health care professionals in isolated rural, remote and Northern communities, medical assistance should be sought as soon as practicable when a situation necessitates multiple or extended cyclings of a CEW.
 Medical assistance should be sought when an individual has any apparent injuries, is in obvious distress, or requests medical assistance.